-According to the NIH, roughly one in four women are affected by pelvic floor problems.
+According to the NIH, roughly one in four women are affected by pelvic-floor problems, which typically occur when the pelvic floor is weakened or injured.
+This can often happen after childbirth or simply as you age.
 Kegel exercises can help strengthen the pelvic floor and can increase both the duration and intensity of orgasms.
-As physical therapist Amy Stein, author of Heal Pelvic Pain and owner of Beyond Basics Physical Therapy, explains: “The pelvic floor connects from the pubic bone in the front to the tailbone at the back and out to the sides of the hips, so it literally makes a bowl.”
-To determine whether you’re experiencing pelvic floor weakness, several of our experts recommended the “pee test”.
-When you go to urinate, squeeze your muscles and try to stop the flow of urine.
+As physical therapist Amy Stein, the author of Heal Pelvic Pain and owner of Beyond Basics Physical Therapy, explains: “The pelvic floor connects from the pubic bone in the front to the tailbone at the back and out to the sides of the hips, so it literally makes a bowl.”
+To determine whether you’re experiencing pelvic-floor weakness, many of the nine experts we talked to recommend the “pee test”: When you go to urinate, squeeze your muscles and try to stop the flow of urine.
 If the flow does not stop, it is a strong indicator that you could be a good candidate for Kegels.

-The best vibrating Kegel exercisers
+Best vibrating Kegel exercisers

 If you find electrostimulation to be too intense, a device that simply vibrates may be a better choice.
 The Aneros Vivi marries utility and pleasure so that you can tone your pelvic floor while experiencing pleasant vibration.
 After insertion, the Vivi is gripped and held in place by the pelvic-floor muscles to strengthen and tone, while also providing both clitoral and internal stimulation.
 The Vivi also has an active and a manual mode, so you can use it with or without the connected app.
 “The Vivi is designed to train the PC muscle while also adding clitoral stimulation during day-to-day activities,” says Darnell, which is “a fun way to get your tone on.”